topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 $ cd ~/vcp/build/tcc70xx/gcc
 $ make
 ```
-This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G board.
+This will generate a firmware image and use the FWDN tool to flash the generated image to the VCP-G.
 Once the code is successfully flashed and executed, the gas sensor continuously monitors the surrounding air quality.
 When gas is detected (sensor output is LOW), a message indicating gas detection is printed to the serial monitor; otherwise, it reports clean air.
-This confirms that the VCP-G board is correctly reading digital input from the gas sensor.
+This confirms that the VCP-G is correctly reading digital input from the gas sensor.

 **NOTE**: If you need to change the GPIO pin used for the gas sensor, refer to the configuration section inside the source code.
 Most gas sensor modules include a small adjustment screw (potentiometer) for sensitivity control.
 If the sensor does not respond reliably, try adjusting this screw to fine-tune the gas detection threshold.
 </br></br></br>

 ## 7.4 Capacitive Touch Sensor
 ---
-This example demonstrates how the TOPST VCP-G board interfaces with a capacitive touch sensor and controls an LED on a breadboard.
+This example demonstrates how the VCP-G board interfaces with a capacitive touch sensor and controls an LED on a breadboard.
 The capacitive touch sensor detects physical contact from a finger by sensing changes in capacitance.
-When a touch is detected, the sensor outputs a digital HIGH signal to the VCP-G board, which in turn turns on an LED.
+When a touch is detected, the sensor outputs a digital HIGH signal to the VCP-G, which in turn turns on an LED.
 This example confirms that the touch input is correctly recognized and that the GPIO output responds accordingly.
 The touch detection status is also printed to the serial monitor.
 </br></br>

 ### 7.4.1 Hardware Requirements